Couple traded their 9 to 5 jobs for a year of van-fueled travel and adventure, dramatically boosting their health in the process.

 They have since given up their nomadic lifestyle and in late 2020 moved into an apartment in Baker, a small town in remote eastern Oregon.

-Justin has a job as a technology consultant with the local school district and Savaria is pursuing a home crafting business.
-They’re in the process of buying a house there.
+Justin has a job as a technology consultant with the local school district, and Savaria is pursuing a home crafting business.
+They’re in the process of buying a house and may need to hire a conveyancer to ensure all the legal aspects of the property transfer are handled smoothly.

 The couple says they enjoy the fact that bathrooms and hot showers are no longer luxuries, and that heat is only a flick of the thermostat away.
 They also have a backyard for their dog Zuko.